c4spar/deno-cliffy/command/README.md

   .parse(Deno.args);
 ```

-The version option can be also disable.
+The version option can be also disabled.

 ```typescript
 await new Command()